HunterAPI/EpikAPI/README.md

 EpikAPI.Prefix = ";" -- prefix

 -- EpikAPI.Commands contains all commands and their aliases as commands in a table for CommandName in next, EpikAPI.Commands do
 	print(CommandName)
 end

+-- EpikAPI.GS table that gets any Roblox 'Service' indexed, and caches it print(EpikAPI.GS.Players:GetPlayers()) EpikAPI.GS.RunService:Set3DRenderingEnabled(false) for _, v in next, EpikAPI.GS.ReplicatedStorage:GetChildren() do
+	print(v.Name, v.ClassName)
+end

 -- Creating an Instance, for GUIs you're allowed to add 'Center = true' inside the table, it'll position the GUI in the very center, it'll set it at the very end so it'll account for the size